bocoup/web-platform-contribution-guide/src/index.rst

 Introduction
 ------------

-The "web platform" is comprised of a collection of standardized application programming interfaces (APIs) that programmers use to make web pages and web applications.
+The "web platform" is comprised of a collection of standardized :term:`application programming interfaces (APIs) <API>` that programmers use to make web pages and web applications.
 This includes technologies, like HTML, CSS and JavaScript.
-In addition to including a full implementation of the JavaScript programming language that web browsers share with Node.js, web browsers expose their own standardized APIs specifically made for interacting with web pages.
+In addition to including a full implementation of the JavaScript programming language that web browsers share with Node.js, web browsers expose their own standardized :term:`APIs <API>` specifically made for interacting with web pages.

 The web platform is powerful and expressive, but it's also a little broken in parts.
 That's where the other part of the web platform comes in.